Encouraging Christian artists to boldly declare their faith by creating meaningful art is the goal of this website.

-If you are browsing this website you've felt the tug – the desire to make a difference.
+If you are browsing this website you've felt the tug –the desire to make a difference.
 You're already pondering these questions.
-They matter to you not on a casual level, but deeply.

-Instead you ask, "Lord, what is my role in your plan?"
-How can you know with certainty that His plan includes using your creativity in some way?
+But how can you know if His plan includes using your creativity in some way?

-• Are you sensitive to color and form, feeling a sense of satisfaction when you encounter color combinations that work?
+• Are you sensitive to color and form, delighting in color combinations and shapes that work?
 Do you experience a strange disquiet when colors are mismatched or forms lack balance?

 • Do you enjoy a feeling of pleasure when you are creative, no matter how insignificant your endeavors may appear?
 Perhaps it was the thrill of merely rearranging objects in a pleasing order.

-• Can you remember with vivid delight the times in your childhood when you impulsively created something?
+• Can you remember with vivid delight those moments in your childhood when you impulsively created something without concern about approval?

 • Do you find that the most meaningful gifts that you give and receive are handmade?